Champagne Tastes®

 Tried this recipe?Leave a comment and rating below!

-**A Note on Seafood Safety and Mercury: Swordfish is delicious, but keep it mind that since it’s at the higher end of the ocean’s food chain, it’s likely to have higher mercury levels than some other fish.
-This is a fish to enjoy on special occasions, not on a daily basis.
+**A Note on Seafood Safety and Mercury: Swordfish is delicious, but keep in mind that since it's at the higher end of the ocean's food chain, it's likely to have higher mercury levels than some other fish.
+This is a fish to enjoy on special occasions, instead of on a daily basis.

 About Sarah Trenalone